Sage Bionetworks

 Sage Bionetworks is a nonprofit organization in Seattle that promotes open science and patient engagement in the research process.
-It is led by Lara Mangravite.
+It is led by Luca Foschini.
 It was co-founded by Stephen Friend and Eric Schadt.

 Open science

 Sage Bionetworks is notable for being an early advocate of open science.
 The company operates a software platform for collaborative data analysis called Synapse that allows researchers to work together on data curation and computational modeling asynchronously in a manner inspired by GitHub.
 Synapse also serves as the software infrastructure for running computational challenges.
 Sage is also developing a citizen-science platform called Bridge.

 Research

 The bulk of Sage's scientific results emerge from cancer and neurosciences, with notable contributions to the Cancer Genome Atlas Pan-Cancer project.
 Another Sage initiative, The Resilience Project describes itself as a search for individuals who have genetic changes expected to cause severe illness but who remain perfectly healthy.
 The hope is to yield insight into factors that protect these individuals from disease.
-In 2019 Sage Bionetworks has joined Open-AD Drug Discovery Center, which aims to find new Alzheimer’s drugs.
+In 2019 Sage Bionetworks has joined Open-AD Drug Discovery Center, which aims to find new Alzheimer's drugs.
 “This project stitches together open science approaches in computational and experimental research,” Sage president Dr. Lara Mangravite said in a statement.